-Figure 2 begins by plotting aggregate data, where panel (a) plots the aggregate of log hours worked relative to its 2018Q4 value across countries, and panel (b) plots aggregate demand - log deviation relative to 2018Q4 - across countries.15 We can see that hours worked declined in all countries to slowly recover their 2018Q4 levels by the end of 2021 for the United States and 2022 for the other countries.
+Figure 2 begins by plotting aggregate data, where panel (a) plots the aggregate of log hours worked relative to its 2018Q4 value across countries, and panel (b) plots aggregate demand - log deviation relative to 2018Q4 - across countries.
+We can see that hours worked declined in all countries to slowly recover their 2018Q4 levels by the end of 2021 for the United States and 2022 for the other countries.
 Panel (b) of Figure 2 shows the aggregate demand changes (nominal expenditures) for the Euro Area, United States, and the Rest of the World.
+Due to data unavailability of Russia's aggregate expenditure nor nominal GDP, we also use the Rest of the World's aggregate demand shock for Russia.
 Consistently across countries, aggregate demand plummeted during early 2020 to recover its level in early 2021.